 Is it safe?

 If searching on the internet, RV-related crime occurrences would not produce many results since it is simply not usual.
 Additionally, different boondockers are there for a similar reason: to safely make the most of their travels.
-That does not mean it is a non-issue or that one should not play it safe.
+That does not mean it is a non-issue or should not play it safe.

 How to stay safe?